-Hayling has deep experience designing strategies to accelerate systems change.
-He works with clients across sectors seeking to improve population-level outcomes through collective impact, with a primary focus on education and youth development.
-Within this practice area Hayling has worked extensively with communities addressing issues in early childhood and K-12 education.
-For example, in partnership with the Kellogg and Kresge Foundation, he helped plan and facilitate and a citywide process to set a shared vision and strategy for Detroit’s early childhood system.
-More recently, he helped design and launch an initiative to promote equitable outcomes in Staten Island, New York’s education system.
+Hayling is experienced in designing collective impact strategies to accelerate systems change.
+In particular, he has worked extensively with communities addressing issues in early childhood, youth development, and K-12 education.
+For example, in partnership with the Kellogg and Kresge Foundations, he helped plan and facilitate a citywide process to create a shared vision for Detroit’s early childhood system.
+More recently, he supported the design and launch of the Equity Alliance of Staten Island, an initiative focused on educational opportunity and youth wellness in Staten Island, New York.
 He has also supported FSG’s work in strategic learning and evaluation, which included an assessment of Raising Blended Learners, a statewide personalized learning initiative piloted in schools across Texas.

-As FSG’s Equity Partnerships Lead, Hayling also supports the firm’s strategic priorities on equity related to business development, capacity building for consulting staff, and partnerships with field actors in the advocacy community.
+As Equity Partnerships Lead, Hayling also supports FSG’s strategic priorities on social equity related to business development, capacity building for consulting staff, and partnerships with field actors in the advocacy community.

 Hayling’s work has focused on strategies at the intersection of youth development, education, and neighborhood revitalization.
 He began his career as a federal liaison for an alliance of local social service agencies, where he provided technical assistance to emerging school-community partnerships nationwide.
 In this role he also supported the launch of the U.S. Department of Education’s Promise Neighborhoods Initiative, helping coordinate efforts to strengthen systems of academic and community support for underserved youth.
 Subsequently, he served as Policy Director for an association of America’s largest nonprofit human service agencies, implementing an integrated legislative agenda and spearheading advocacy campaigns on Capitol Hill.
 In addition to promoting federal policy impacting youth and families, Hayling has served as a community organizer and advised civic leaders on approaches to place-based youth development.